-The majority of our face-to-face training courses and workshops have been transferred online.
-We have a number of free webinars that are open to all, along with new online resources in development.
+All our face-to-face training courses and workshops have been transferred online.
+We have many free webinars, along with new online resources in development.

 Visit our Professional Development programme on Moodle to browse what's coming up.
 Make sure you register in good time, so we can send you the joining instructions for your course.

-We have also introduced a new DoctoralSkills: Extra resource on Moodle, to signpost online training from external providers, covering communication, IT and digital skills, personal effectiveness, research methods, entrepreneurship and more.
+In addition, our DoctoralSkills: Extra resource on Moodle, signposts online training from external providers, in communication, IT and digital skills, personal effectiveness, research methods, entrepreneurship and more.

 Where possible, doctoral students are still expected to engage in the equivalent of at least 10 days of skills development activities per year (pro-rated for part time students, for example five days for 0.5 FTE).